 There is no handbook for this lifestyle!
 All of our lives we have been told the story of the fairy tale romantic marriage, falling in love and living happily ever after.
 The fact that "happily ever after" works so rarely doesn't change the fact that we expect it to work for us.
 Our internalized stories (our cultural conditioning) work against a poly lifestyle.

-Polyamory is not widely accepted in our society and even stigmatized.
-Finding other people who might accept your lifestyle can be hard - finding people who want to date you could be even harder.
+Polyamory is not widely accepted in our society and is even stigmatized.
+Finding other people who might accept your lifestyle can be hard, and finding people who want to date you could be even harder.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.